KarolisRam/colour-shape-goal-misgeneralization/README.md

 ## Trained models and evaluation results

-You can download all 1,000+ trained models and the results of over 10 million evaluations [here (coming soon)](TODO).
+You can download all 1,000+ trained models and the results of over 10 million evaluations [here](https://zenodo.org/records/10200914).

 ## Tips and Tricks